-The Dunmore Solar Power Plant (the Project) was originally submitted to the Alberta Utilities Commission (AUC) in 2021, as a 216-megawatt ( $MW{AC}$ ) photovoltaic (PV) electricity generating power plant.
-Green Cat Renewables Canada Corporation (GCR) was retained by Dunmore Solar Inc. (Dunmore Solar) to prepare the original Solar Glare Hazard Analysis Report (SGHAR) for the Project.
-The Project is located in Cypress County, Alberta, approximately 9km northeast of the Hamlet of Dunmore and obtained AUC approval in September 2021.
+The Dunmore Solar Power Plant (the Project)6 was previously submitted to the Alberta Utilities Commission (AUC) in 2023, as a 173-megawatt (MW{AC}) photovoltaic (PV) electricity generating power plant.
+Green Cat Renewables Canada Corporation (GCR) was retained by Dunmore Solar Inc. (Dunmore Solar) to prepare the Solar Glare Hazard Analysis Report (SGHAR)7 for the Project.
+Following the SGHAR, ASCENT Energy Partners Ltd. (ASCENT), on behalf of Dunmore Solar, updated the design specification of the Project, including an increase in ground cover ratio and array centroid height, but the layout did not change.
+Those design changes did not change the conclusion of the 2023 SGHAR and a final Solar Glare Hazard Analysis update letter was submitted to the AUC.8 The Project was granted approval in November 2023.9

-Following AUC approval of the Project, revisions were made to the permitted design, including the use of a single-axis tracker system rather than fixed tilt racking.
-GCR was therefore retained to complete an additional SGHA for the Project, considering the revised Project design.
-The Project is now proposed to have a lower capacity of 172.8 $MW{AC}$ , consisting of ground mounted, single-axis tracking modules.
+Following AUC approval of the Project, revisions were made to the permitted design in January 2024.
+The revisions include the expansion of the Project area, resulting in an increase to the Project Capacity.
+GCR was retained to complete this additional SGHAR for the Project, considering the revised Project design.
+The Project is now proposed to have a higher capacity of 216 MW{AC}, consisting of ground mounted, single-axis tracking modules.